top of page

 Believing she will be recognized as a distinguished artist is spectacular.

-At a time when it’s becoming more difficult to find reasons to celebrate what a beautiful human she is and to find positive experiences, the fictitious art competition is a wonderful distraction.
+At a time when it’s becoming more difficult to find reasons to celebrate what a beautiful human Mom is and to find positive experiences, the fictitious art competition is a wonderful distraction.
 It brings Mom a sense of accomplishment and hope for the future.

 Lessons Learned